 Select the uvflatten node and click on the Handle tool.
 Mouse over the geometry you can see the patches highlight.
 Click on the Pin Vertices button in the Operation Controls bar at the top of the viewport.

-Mouse over the patch shown in this image and in the 3D view, click on the center vertex of the patch shown to select it.
-Press Enter to create the Pin.
+Mouse over the patch shown in this image and in the 3D view, Shift-click on the center vertex of the desired patch to select it.
+This adds a pin in the UV view and a handle to work with.

-Now go to the UV view and move the pin and the patch so that it is centered on the logo.
-Press Y to get a rotate handle and rotate the patch until you line up the logo the way you want.
+Go to the UV view and move the pin and the patch so that it is centered on the logo.
+Press Y to get a rotate handle and rotate the patch until you line up the logo.

 By pinning vertices on patches in the UV view, you can lock down their position.
-At first there is some overlap of the neighboring patches but you easily can fix this by repacking.
+At first there is some overlap of the neighboring patches but you can easily fix this by repacking.

 Click on the Repack button in the Operation Controls bar to reorganize the other patches around the new one.
-You can continue moving the patch around using the pin but may need another Repack if you create overlapping UVs.
+You can continue moving the patch around using the pin but will need another Repack to avoid overlapping UVs.